niharraju4/polynomial_linearRegression/README.md

 ## Summary

-You've performed a comprehensive analysis of polynomial regression, including data generation, simple linear regression, polynomial regression with different degrees, prediction of new data, and the use of pipelines.
+I have performed a comprehensive analysis of polynomial regression, including data generation, simple linear regression, polynomial regression with different degrees, prediction of new data, and the use of pipelines.
 These steps provide a solid foundation for understanding and applying polynomial regression.
 Keep exploring and visualizing the data to uncover more insights!

 ---